 All-in-one dinner – protein, veggies, and carbs in a single dish.

-Kid-friendly flavors – cheesy, creamy, and bacon-loaded.
+Kid-friendly flavors – cheesy, creamy, and turkey bacon-loaded.

 Perfect for meal prep – freezes and reheats beautifully.